 FAIC is the leading provider of continuing education courses for conservators in the United States.
-Its educational programs reached 6,588 professionals at 197 events (held in 28 states, the District of Columbia, and online) in 2001 through 2010.
+Its educational programs reached 8,071 professionals at 272 events (held in 31 states, the District of Columbia, and online) in 2001 through 2012.
 Other opportunities for professional development include occasional workshops and presentations by museums or other associations, a few structured, recurring programs such as those at the Campbell Center and West Dean College, and graduate degree programs offered by several American and foreign universities.
 FAIC has seen these programs as complementary rather than competitive.
 FAIC offers professional development awards to assist AIC members who wish to continue their professional education through non-degree course offerings, whether those courses are offered by FAIC or not.

 The member survey administered in the summer of 2001 yielded a good picture of where members sought training, and what budget they had to work with.
-At that time, on average, members attended three events sponsored by other groups for each FAIC event attended

-[Survey 2001, p.
+At that time, on average, members attended three events sponsored by other groups for each FAIC event attended [Survey 2001, p.
 17].
-The 2006 results show that FAIC provided 35% of continuing education programs for AIC members [Survey 2006, p.
+A new survey in 2006 showed that FAIC provided 35% of continuing education programs for AIC members [Survey 2006, p.
 17].
 The most favored form of education was still self-study using books and periodicals, but FAIC sources are a close second [Survey 2001, p.
 29; Survey 2006, p.
 31].
 From 1997 to 2005, 26% to 40% of the membership attended at least some portion of the annual meeting; about 6% of the membership typically attended the workshops at the annual meetings [Survey 2006 p.
 41].
-Despite the growth of FAIC education offerings from 2001 to 2006, the 2006 survey showed that there has been a decline in the number of continuing education programs attended, and an increase in the level of self-funding for continuing education.
+Despite increasing attendance and a growing number of f FAIC education offerings from 2001 to 2006, the 2006 survey showed that there was an overall decline in the number of continuing education programs attended, and an increase in the level of self-funding for continuing education.
+The inference is that conservators are increasingly less able to support their continuing education needs.